 - Working Groups

-As a deep time modeler, you are responsible for creating a new initial condition file (cam.i) which you will point to in the user_nml_cam namelist.
-This is where you can also specify trace gas constituents and the solar constant appropriate for you time period.
+As a deep time modeler, you are responsible for creating a new topography file (bnd_topo) which you will point to in the user_nl_cam namelist.
+You also specify trace gas constituents and the solar constant in user_nl_cam, if they differ from pre-industrial.
 The CESM User Guide describes the user namelist functionality in CESM1.

 We assume that for deep time periods, atmospheric initial conditions are unknown.
-Given this assumption, we attempt to provide a basic physical atmospheric state suitable for initialization that allows the atmospheric model to spin-up during the first few decades of integration.
+We provide a basic physical atmospheric state suitable for initialization that allows the atmospheric model to spin-up during the first few decades of integration.
 The tools compute a cosine weighted equator-pole latitudinal temperature distribution based on user-specified polar and equator temperature estimates.
 Default values are set at 28oC (equator) and 12oC (pole).
 Surface pressure and the surface geopotential are computed based on the topography (topobathy.nc), and the zonal velocity is based on the thermal wind balance.
+The initial condition can also be used to remove the sea ice fraction.

 The c-shell script run2create_cesm1_cami.csh drives an NCL script called create_cesm1_cami.ncl which requires topobathy.nc as well as a cami skeleton file at your atm/land resolution.
 The skeleton file is simply used as a template for the required cami variables names and will be overwritten by the basic physical atmospheric state computed by create_cesm1_cami.ncl.
 You can use any cesm1 cami file from a previous CAM run as a template for this process.